Architecture¶

 - Upload -- raw

-.wasmbytes are sent to an admission endpoint (POST /v1/code). - Announce -- the uploader submits an
+.wasmbytes are sent to the code upload endpoint.
+The blob is identified by its SHA-256 hash. - Announce -- the uploader submits an

-UploadCodeManifesttransaction containing the code hash, blob size, and VM version string. - Pending -- validators download the blob and begin compilation.
+UploadCodeManifesttransaction containing the code hash, blob size, and VM version string. - Pending -- the chain allocates a new sequential

 Storage model¶

 Each contract has an isolated KV namespace.
-All reads and writes during execution go through a transactional KvOverlay.
+All reads and writes during execution go through a transactional overlay.
 On success the overlay is committed to chain state; on failure it is discarded.